 Nobody likes to fail.
 I certainly don’t.
-The fear of failing again has stayed with me ever since we canceled our Kickstarter campaign four years ago — the one this website was named for.
+The fear of failing again has stayed with me ever since we canceled our Kickstarter campaign three years ago — the one this website was named for.

-We canceled it for three extremely good reasons:
+We canceled it for several good reasons:

 - Our seed funder’s check bounced.